Once you celebrate your twins’ first birthday, you can breathe a sigh of relief. You made it. You did it. You survived.

 From Overwhelm to No Problem

 The logistics of handling two babies at the same time was one of the hardest things I’ve ever done.
-Sleep deprivation, rapid fire diaper changes, feedings, burpings, naps, etc. all took a physical and mental toll on my wife and I.
+Sleep deprivation, rapid-fire diaper changes, feedings, burpings, naps, etc. all took a physical and mental toll on my wife and me.

 But guess what?
 Your twins don’t stay babies forever.
 By the first year mark, the feeling of being overwhelmed has been replaced by more independent little babies, healthy habits, schedules, and the beginnings of communication.